(the answer may not be what you expected)

 RSS satellite data of atmospheric temperatures shows no increase in 17 years link link Temperatures in the past 12 years which include atmospheric and surface stations have actually cooled somewhat.
 The UN IPCC in damage control mode. link

 Total global polar sea ice is largely unchanged over the past 35 years.
-Antarctic sea ice set records for size in September 2013!!
+Antarctic sea ice set records for size in September 2014!!
+Arctic sea ice has grown 60% in the past three years.

 View todays Antarctic sea ice extent Univ.
 Illinois Cyrosphere link